top of page

 ABOUT JACK & HIS PREACHING

-Listeners of the podcast then will find that it is expositional verse by verse, chapter by chapter.
-But listeners will also discover quickly that Jack will have you put each one of your ten fingers in ten other scripture passages for reference and reading.
+Jack was an expositional verse-by-verse, chapter-by-chapter preacher.
+But listeners will also quickly discover that Jack will have you put each of your ten fingers in ten other scripture passages for reference and reading.

-While his messages are now ten or twenty years old, they are extremely relevant and refreshing.
+While his messages are now older, they are extremely relevant and refreshing to the soul.
 While occasionally delving into Baptist debates on end-times theology, his expositional work on the Word was and remains exceptional.

 More than that, however, was his ability to point listeners to Christ as the ultimate source of salvation time and time again.
 He was fond of reminding listeners that, “Not one of us sitting here has ever lived a perfect second.”
 But far from being a despondent message, Jack rightly placed Christ and the central object of our faith—and only hope for our salvation.
 Precious few preachers do this, and precious few try.
 Christ alone, faith alone, scripture alone, grace alone—the four sola’s of the Reformation were believed and preached, Sunday after Sunday.